 If you find a style you like and want to adopt it as a signature, you can set it as default: Open your iPhone's Settings app, scroll down to Camera and find the Photographic Styles option.
 Tap to choose which style you want to shoot in and it will automatically be selected every time you open the camera.

 04. Turn off automatic night mode

-Night Mode on the iPhone 13 Pro is impressive and a massive improvement on previous versions, but for the best shots, you probably don't want it kicking in every time you're in a low light situation.
+Night Mode on the iPhone is impressive, but for the best shots, you probably don't want it kicking in every time you're in a low light situation.
 Sometimes, it makes night shots look like they weren't taken at night at all, which often isn't what you want.
 It can also lead to blurry pictures if you're trying to shoot a subject that's moving.